bhrnjica/ObjectDetection/README.md

-Object detection example CNTK and Python
+Object detection example using CNTK and Python

 ## Overview